gorankarlic/ok-redis/README.md

 await client.quit();
 ```

-### Return buffers as UTF-8 strings for some commands
+### Return a UTF-8 string instead of a buffer for all commands

 ```js
 const Redis = require("Redis");